rmortale/awssite/content/post/tutorials/ecs-deploy-github-actions.md

   - ECS
 ---

 In this tutorial we will deploy a simple Java Rest application to AWS Fargate.
 We will use Github Actions to build and deploy the application.
+You can follow the video or continue reading.

+{{< youtube FxvOpwOkCoQ >}}

 ### Prerequisites
 * Java JDK 1.8 installed